Impeachment process could continue despite Governor Cuomo’s resignation

 ALBANY, N.Y.
-(NEWS10) — Lt.
-Governor Kathy HocHul said Gov. Andrew Cuomo’s resignation is the right thing to do and is in the best interest of all New Yorkers.
+(WTEN) — Lt.
+Governor Kathy Hochul said Gov. Andrew Cuomo’s resignation is the right thing to do and is in the best interest of all New Yorkers.

 “As someone who has served at all levels of government and is next in the line of succession, I am prepared to lead as New York State’s 57th Governor,” said Hochul in a statement.